dstrigl/htheatpump/README.rst

 .. warning::

-   Please note that any incorrect or careless usage of this Python module as well as errors in the implementation can damage your heat pump.
+   Please note that any incorrect or careless usage of this module as well as errors in the implementation can damage your heat pump.

    Therefore, the author does not provide any guarantee or warranty concerning to correctness, functionality or performance and does not accept any liability